-- d.
+d.
 SOCWORK 771: RESEARCH PROGRAM IMPLEMENTATION AND EVALUATION (3 credits).
 Students will utilize practice experience and theory to inform research.
 Students will examine quantitative and qualitative research designs, applying critical thinking skills to analyze research.
-Students will develop an ethical plan, design, and conduct one evaluative study of an intervention/program that will be concluded in Research Integrative Capstone project. - e.
+Students will develop an ethical plan, design, and conduct one evaluative study of an intervention/program that will be concluded in Research Integrative Capstone project.

+e.
 SOCWORK 776: ADVANCED PRACTICE: INTERVENTION AND EVALUATION (3 credits).
 This class teaches students to assess clients and implement culturally competent, evidence-based interventions to enhance clients' lives.
 This course presents advanced methods involved in completion of assessments, practice interventions, therapeutic processes, and evaluation.
-Pulling from examples from field placement experience, students will be required to select appropriate interventions for clients. - f.
+Pulling from examples from field placement experience, students will be required to select appropriate interventions for clients.

+- f.
 SOCWORK 783: SOCIAL WORK FIELD EXPERIENCE (3-6 credits).
 Repeatable, depending on status.
-Students complete this first field education course under the supervision of an approved agency field instructor and academic guidance of a faculty field liaison.

-- For students wanting a clinical license in the State of Wisconsin, students are required to complete a 2- semester, 500-hour field placement in a clinical setting (meaning the student assesses and diagnoses using the DSM under a clinical supervisor).
-If the student is placed in a field agency where there is not a supervisor with 2 years of MSW the student will be required to attend additional consultation. - g.
-SOCWORK 784: SOCIAL WORK FIELD CLASSROOM INTEGRATION CAPSTONE (4 credits).
-This course continues an advanced practicum experience.
-Students will be required to implement their research project in this field experience and create a portfolio based on the coursework and the final research project
+Students complete this first field education course under the supervision of an approved agency field instructor and academic guidance of a faculty field liaison. - For students wanting a clinical license in the State of Wisconsin, students are required to complete a 2- semester, 500-hour field placement in a clinical setting (meaning the student assesses and diagnoses using the DSM under a clinical supervisor).
+If the student is placed in a field agency where there is not a supervisor with 2 years of MSW the student will be required to attend additional consultation.

+g.
+SOCWORK 784: SOCIAL WORK FIELD CLASSROOM INTEGRATION CAPSTONE a.
+SOCWORK 537: INTRODUCTION TO SOCIAL GERONTOLOGY (3 credits).
+This course is designed to introduce the student to social and physical factors related to aging.
+It will include information regarding social services needed to assist the older person and an analysis of gaps in current services.